Rangers vs. White Sox Player Props Betting Odds

-Player props are listed for Marcus Semien and Luis Robert, among others, when the Texas Rangers host the Chicago White Sox at Globe Life Field on Tuesday at 8:05 PM ET.
+The Texas Rangers host the Chicago White Sox at Globe Life Field on Wednesday at 8:05 PM ET.
+Those looking to place a player prop bet can find odds for Marcus Semien, Luis Robert and others in this matchup.

 Bet on this matchup or its props with BetMGM!